Peter Thacher

 Peter Oxenbridge Thacher (1752–1802) was a Congregationalist minister in Massachusetts.

 Biography

 Peter Thacher was born in Milton, Massachusetts on March 21, 1752.
+His brother was Thomas Thatcher.

 He served as pastor in Malden of the First Church (1770–1784) and in Boston of the Brattle Street Church (1785–1802).
 He actively supported the American Revolution.

 He participated in the drafting of the Massachusetts Constitution in 1780.
 In 1794, he was elected a Fellow of the American Academy of Arts and Sciences.
 He belonged to the Massachusetts Historical Society and Massachusetts Humane Society.
 He was educated at Harvard College, 1765–1769.
 On October 8, 1770, he married Elizabeth Poole (Hawkes); they had ten children.

 Peter Thacher died in Savannah, Georgia on December 16, 1802.